-We have four material subsidiaries:
+We have five material subsidiaries:

-- (a) Corvus Nevada, a corporation incorporated in Nevada on April 9, 2007, which holds all of our properties in Nevada and is 100% owned by Corvus USA; - (b) Raven Gold, a corporation incorporated in Alaska on July 2, 2009, which held all of our properties in Alaska and will hold any future properties in Alaska and is 100% owned by Corvus USA; - (c) SoN Land & Water, LLC, a limited liability company incorporated in Nevada on July 25, 2013, of which Corvus Nevada is the sole member; and - (d) Corvus USA, a corporation incorporated in Nevada on February 25, 2013, which holds all of the shares of Corvus Nevada and Raven Gold and is 100% owned by Corvus.
+- (a) Corvus Nevada, a corporation incorporated in Nevada on April 9, 2007, which holds all of our properties in Nevada and is 100% owned by Corvus USA; - (b) Raven Gold, a corporation incorporated in Alaska on July 2, 2009, which held all of our properties in Alaska and will hold any future properties in Alaska and is 100% owned by Corvus USA; - (c) SoN Land & Water, LLC, a limited liability company incorporated in Nevada on July 25, 2013, of which Corvus Nevada is the sole member; and - (d) Corvus USA, a corporation incorporated in Nevada on February 25, 2013, which holds all of the shares of Corvus Nevada and Raven Gold and is 100% owned by Corvus. - (e) Mother Lode Mining Company, a limited liability company incorporated in Nevada on March 14, 2014 of which Corvus Nevada is the sole member.